 Q62.
 Is any guidance available on disclosures for estimation uncertainty?

-No. Finance is working with the Australian National Audit Office on the implications of disclosures of estimation uncertainty and expects to issue additional guidance in respect of this.
-In the meantime, email questions to firstname.lastname@example.org.
+Yes.
+Finance has worked with the Australian National Audit Office on the implications of disclosures of estimation uncertainty.
+For further information, email questions to email@example.com.

 Q63.
 In which note should I make the additional disclosures?

 - The location of additional disclosures (as listed at Q59 and Q60) is not mandated.
 While some presentations may be more logical, the disclosures can be:

 - all together in a new note, or

 - spread across the existing notes depending on where the uncertainties occur.